 Bright Yellow

 Dark wooden floors can appear overwhelming in a large space.
-However, when you have plenty of natural light coming into the room, dark wooden floors will feel comfortable and easy on the eye.
-In fact, in open floor design layouts, dark brown hardwood floors will make the room feel a little cozier.
+However, when plenty of natural light comes into the room, dark wooden floors will feel comfortable and easy on the eye.
+In fact, dark brown hardwood floors in open floor design layouts will make the room feel a little cozier.

 Beige for Contrast